 The blood capillaries

-The blood capillaries connect the ends of the arteries and the beginnings of the veins, The thin walls of the blood capillaries allow the blood to deliver the food and oxygen to the cells and carries carbon dioxide and the wastes.
+The blood capillaries connect the ends of the arteries and the beginnings of the veins, The thin walls of the blood capillaries allow the blood to deliver food and oxygen to the cells and carry carbon dioxide and wastes.